 To fix this problem, you need to delete temporary files by following the above steps.
 If the installation allows you to specify where do you want to extract temporary setup files, be sure to open that folder and delete everything from it.

 After deleting all temporary files, try to install Skype again.

 - Open Win+X menu by pressing Windows Key + X and select Command Prompt (Admin).

 - When Command Prompt starts, enter the following commands:

 - After the commands are executed, close Command Prompt and restart your PC.

+Few users reported that you can fix error 1618 simply by re-registering Windows Installer files.
+You may try that as well.
 When your PC restarts, this error should be fixed, and you’ll be able to install Skype without any problems.

-Solution 7 – Change Group Policy Settings
+7. Change Group Policy Settings

 - Press Windows Key + R and enter gpedit.msc.
 Press Enter or click OK.